bmauss/Regression-Model-for-King-County-Housing-Market/README.md

 ### Where should we look for a home?

-We made three separate plots using the coordinates of the homes in our dataset.
+We cross referenced four separate plots using the coordinates of the homes in our dataset.

 ![Imgur](https://i.imgur.com/Q7bLsSu.png)

 Here, we see that prices of homes increase as you get into the Bellevue, Kirkland, and Redmond Area.
 House prices **drop** as you head **south**.
+It was a bit suspicious to see so many home's that the map's legend claimed had a price of "0".
+To ease our suspicions, we made another plot which filtered out every value above 140,000.

-Next we looked at a map of the grade of homes.
+Next, we looked at a map of the grade of homes.

 ![Imgur](https://i.imgur.com/XkJNK0o.png)

-Remember: we're looking for a home with a grade of 6 or more.
+Remember: We're looking for a home with a grade of 6 or more.
 According to this map, there is no shortage of grade 8 homes in the area.
 If you draw your eyes to latitude 47.5, longitude -122.3 ~ -122.35, you'll see a cluster of homes that are in the greater Seattle area that have **grades from 6 to 8**.

 Last, we plotted a map of the houses with a condition of 2 (fair).
 A lower house condition will help offset the price of a higher grade.